mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

  ### Load DATA :

-There are many ways to get data into a MySQL table.
-First I have tried with ‘Table Data Import Wizard’ but as the dataset is more than 23M large, the wizard is taking very long time and can load only a portion od data.
+Data can be entered into a MySQL table in several ways.
+In my first attempt, I tried using the 'Table Data Import Wizard', however, it takes much longer to load the data than I expected.
+Furthermore, it can only load a portion of it.
-So, I have used the MYQL’s built in ‘Load Data’ statement as.
+Therefore, I have used MySQL's 'Load Data' statement.

 ```sql
 LOAD DATA LOCAL INFILE dir:\\<path…>\\CA_DRU_proj_2010-2060.csv'